atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

             After all the pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:

             ![upgrade-mode](../../assets/images/bitbucket-upgrade-3.png)

+    === "Bamboo"
+        !!!warning "Bamboo and zero downtime upgrades"
+            Zero downtime upgrades for Bamboo server and Bamboo agents is currently not supported.

 === "Upgrade with no change in the product version"